Axia-Tech/AXIA-wiki/docs/general/faq.md

 - [Offline Election](https://github.com/axia-tech/substrate-debug-kit/tree/master/offline-election)
-  can provide exact results of running an election on the current set of validators using the same Rust code that is ran in AXIASolar.
+  can provide exact results of running an election on the current set of validators using the same Rust code that is ran in AXIACoin.

 - [Validator stats script](https://github.com/ansonla3/axialunar-validator-stats) can give you an estimate that is based on the currently elected set, as well as some statistics about AXIALunar validators.

-### Why will AXIASolar have only 1000 validators while other projects have hundreds of thousands?
+### Why will AXIACoin have only 1000 validators while other projects have hundreds of thousands?

-AXIASolar's goal to have 1000 validators is set to be something that is practically achievable in the short term with high confidence of good performance in a live environment.
-Furthermore, validators in AXIASolar are not the only stakers, and if we consider the number of stakers that can be possible on AXIASolar the number can scale up to hundreds of thousands.
+AXIACoin's goal to have 1000 validators is set to be something that is practically achievable in the short term with high confidence of good performance in a live environment.
+Furthermore, validators in AXIACoin are not the only stakers, and if we consider the number of stakers that can be possible on AXIACoin the number can scale up to hundreds of thousands.
 Since validators are performing critical consensus work to maintain the security of the chain including all of its shards, a more modest number of validators is estimated to start.
 Upon later improvements, such as implementing signature aggregation for finalization messages, the number of validators could reasonably scale up.
-However, increasing validators above one thousand remains a goal for later iterations of AXIASolar.
+However, increasing validators above one thousand remains a goal for later iterations of AXIACoin.

-It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as AXIASolar.
-The closest contenders are operating with around 150 validators, while AXIASolar is already securely running with
+It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as AXIACoin.
+The closest contenders are operating with around 150 validators, while AXIACoin is already securely running with
 {{ num_validators }}.

 Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to remote signing keys without the full operation of a validating node.
-On AXIASolar, each validator is running their own validating node and performing full verification of the Relay Chain, voting on finality, producing blocks in their decided slots, and verifying parachain state transitions.
+On AXIACoin, each validator is running their own validating node and performing full verification of the Relay Chain, voting on finality, producing blocks in their decided slots, and verifying parachain state transitions.
 Other projects may consider validators and "validating nodes" as separate entities.